bounty-country/bountycountry-python/README.md

 * **ToTime** - epoch timestamp of the latest point in time to query
 * **Order** - the order in which to return results (options = 'Newest','Oldest', default = 'Newest')
 * **Limit** - function will stop when Limit number of items have been returned (default = None, format = integer)
-* **AutoPaginate** - function will paginate through results until there are no more available OR until Limit is reached (default = True)
-* **Last** - if AutoPaginate is False and there are more results to paginate ('Last' will be a key in results), you can manually pass the 'Last' result to function to begin new query time range (format = integer epoch timestamp)
+* **Last** - instead of passing a 'ToTime' or 'FromTime' you can manually pass the 'Last' result timestamp to get the next batch/page of results (format = integer epoch timestamp)
 * **BatchSize** - the number of results to return per request/page (maximum of 250, default=250, format = integer)